iTzGhosTx7/delta-demo/README.md

 # delta-demo
-This is the Demo class of Github
+This is the Demo class of Github.